 - Financially, you renting rather than owning those computing resources.
 This may or may not suit how you do business.
 There is typically no Cap-ex except for perhaps some initial consultancy/implementation assistance you may use - it's all operating budget spend.

 - Risk and Safety.
-Unless you have a well resourced IT department with separate redundant resources ready to pick up when equipment fails (because it will).
+Unless you have a well resourced IT department with separate redundant resources ready to deploy when equipment fails (because it will).
 You will be better off trusting, that the likes of Amazon and Microsoft will have your back.
 This does not mean you can opt out of securing your own data.
-But it does mean, that you can have them manage much of your computing infrastructure for you.
+But it does mean that you can have them manage much of your computing infrastructure for you.
 All Cloud services still suffer some form of outage from time to time.
-But the major ones are highly reliable and we suggest they will be considerably more reliable so than the vast majority of in-house IT departments.
+But the major ones are highly reliable and we suggest they will be considerably more reliable than the vast majority of in-house IT departments.

 - IT Staffing and equipment costs.
 Running your own IT in-house operations costs a lot.
 You need the equipment obviously.
 But you will also need skilled staff to operate it all.
 If you are using an outsourced IT Service provider, then they will pass these costs on to you.
 With the Cloud - you still need IT staff to manage things.
 But much less so.
 You can generally rely on the Cloud provider to manage much of the hardware and infrastructure services.
-Doing it in-house or with contractors or outsourced IT service providers still costs.
+Doing it in-house, or with contractors, or outsourced IT service providers still costs.

 In putting your database in the Cloud there are 3 ways you can go: